mitcdh/youtube-channel-scraper/README.md

 ## Installation

 1. Clone or download `youtube-channel-scraper.js` into your Node.js project.
-2. Install required dependencies by executing `npm install googleapis dotenv` in your project's root directory.
-3. Create a `.env` file in the root of your project with the following content:
+2. Ensure you set the following environment variables:

 ```sh
 YOUTUBE_API_KEY=your_youtube_api_key
 YOUTUBE_CHANNEL_ID=your_channel_id
 ```

-1. Replace `your_youtube_api_key` and `your_channel_id` with your actual API key and YouTube channel ID.
+3. Replace `your_youtube_api_key` and `your_channel_id` with your actual API key and YouTube channel ID.

 ## Usage